BernardLeong/Full_Stack_Assignment/README.md

 7. **No SSL**

-   * HTTP (not HTTPS) is used for local development and deployment; secure communication is not required for testing, also it is a matter of finacial cost on my part to get a personal domain.
+   * HTTP (not HTTPS) is used for local development and deployment; secure communication is not required for testing, also it is a matter of financial cost on my part to get a personal domain.

 7. **Local Development Environment**